- Academic Affairs

-YouthWorks (HIRE One) at the University of Maryland, Baltimore is sponsored by the University and the Mayor’s Office of Employment Development.
+YouthWorks at the University of Maryland, Baltimore is sponsored by the University and the Mayor’s Office of Employment Development (formally Hire One now called Private Sector Youth Works).
 The summer jobs program provides Baltimore students ages of 16 to 21 the opportunity to complete a five-week internship in various departments throughout the institution.

 YouthWorks promotes exposure to careers and workplace culture while providing an educational experience that fosters personal responsibility.
 Our unique feature of pairing students and mentors one-on-one gives the student an enriched experience of working at a place of higher education.

 The University of Maryland, Baltimore (UMB) has taken part in employing YouthWorks students for more than 28 years.
 UMB’s positions are subject to availability by department commitment across the institution.
 Past internships have been in the areas of administrative/clerical, public safety, Campus Life Services, the Writing Center, Human Resources, and others.
 Students will work in their respective departments Monday through Friday and will attend professional development seminars each Wednesday.
 Professional development seminar topics include but are not limited to the following: